-Kendal Town Football Club is a Professional Football Club playing in the Northern Premier League Division One North West .
-They operate both a First team and reserve team and play at Parkside Road Stadium in Kendal, Cumbria.
+Kendal Town Football Club is a Professional Football Club playing in the Northern Premier League West Division .
+They operate both a First team and Reserve team and play at Parkside Road Stadium in Kendal, Cumbria.

 The present Club was originally formed as Netherfield AFC in 1919 when employees at K Shoes Netherfield factory were encouraged to form a football team.
 They were provided with land near to the factory at Parkside and began to compete in local leagues.
 In 1925 the team achieved its first notable success winning the Westmorland County Cup.